A 16-year-old paces back and forth. He's been locked in a small room -- completely alone -- for 23 hours a day for several weeks.

 These effects are especially pronounced in juveniles because solitary confinement impedes their social and emotional development during a critical period of brain growth.
 Our brains don't fully develop until our early twenties.
 Making matters worse, solitary confinement exacerbates existing traumas, like the abuse and neglect that many of these kids have suffered in the past.

-from the American Civil Liberties Union and Human Rights Watch offers an in-depth look at the mental damage of adolescents who spent long periods of time alone in prison.
+A report from the American Civil Liberties Union and Human Rights Watch offers an in-depth look at the mental damage of adolescents who spent long periods of time alone in prison.
 They frequently expressed thoughts of suicide and self-harm, and also relayed stories of hallucination, anxiety, extreme anger, and traumatic memories.

-of one young woman in Michigan.
+Consider the account of one young woman in Michigan.
 She noted that solitary confinement was like "being banished . . . like you have the plague or that you are the worst thing on earth.
 Like you are set apart [from] everything else."

 Another girl from Florida said, "The only thing left to do is go crazy . . .
 I catch myself [talking to the walls] every now and again . . . sometimes I feel like, why am I even living?"